-The proposed Project would improve pedestrian mobility by incorporating pedestrian sidewalks along the frontage of Palomar Lane (outside of the proposed property fencing), where currently none exist.
-The widening and improvements of the roadways do not include bicycle lanes however improvements resulting from the Project are expected to enhance, rather than obstruct or conflict with, the City's established goals on bicycle transportation or with any existing facilities.
+The proposed Project would improve pedestrian mobility by incorporating pedestrian sidewalks along the frontage of Little Morongo Road (outside of the proposed property fencing), where currently none exist.
+The widening and improvements of the roadway does not include bicycle lanes; however improvements resulting from the Project are expected to enhance, rather than obstruct or conflict with, the City's established goals on bicycle transportation or with any existing facilities.
 Less than significant impacts are expected.